simoncourtecuisse/PayMyBuddy/README.md

 ```
 Change the `spring.datasource.username=your_username` and the `spring.datasource.password=your_password`.

-For the back-end side run the command `mvn spring-boot:run` then navigate to the angular folder and run the command `npm run start` for the frond-end side.
+For the back-end side run the command `mvn spring-boot:run` then navigate to the angular folder and run the command `npm run start` this will compile the Angular app and automatically launch it in the browser on the URL http://localhost:4200.

 ## Try the application